 11. What happens if my documents does not meet the guidelines?
 Section

-706 of the Act allows Companies House to simply reject documents that cannot be captured
+706 of the Act allows the registrar to simply reject documents that cannot be captured

 electronically, giving a notice explaining why they are unacceptable.
 An acceptable

-copy must then be delivered within fourteen days of the notice (otherwise the original is
+copy should be then be delivered within fourteen days of the notice (otherwise the original is

 treated as not having been delivered).